JOyagdol/citygml_parser/README.md

 # CityGML Parser

 A **CityGML 3.0** parser for reading, writing, and converting CityGML files into JSON using Python.
-This project utilizes **xsdata** for XML data parsing and serialization.

 ## **🚀 Features**
 - Parse **CityGML 3.0** files into Python objects.
 - Modify CityGML objects and write back to XML format.
 - Convert **CityGML to JSON** for easier data processing and integration.
-- Supports integration with `xsdata` for schema-based XML handling.

 ---